 Everyone starts as a Basic User

-> Since so many hinges on having KYC information, GCash has mandated verification, and enforced feature locking depending on the amount of information each user shares.
-As we see from the screenshot below, we all start out as Basic users.
+Since so much hinges on having KYC information, GCash has mandated verification, and enforced feature locking depending on the amount of information each user shares.
+We all start out as Basic users.

-> Then as we go into Fully Verified, we unlock all features and higher account limits.
+Then as we go into Fully Verified, we unlock all features and higher account limits.
 Take note that transaction limits are reset monthly.

 You can check your current limits under Profile Limits on the Profile page.